 Francois Chollet

 This book was written for anyone who wishes to explore deep learning from scratch or broaden their understanding of deep learning.
 Whether you’re a practicing machine-learning engineer, a software developer, or a college student, you’ll find value in these pages.
-This book offers a practical, hands-on exploration of deep learning.
-It avoids mathematical notation, preferring instead to explain quantitative concepts via code snippets and to build practical intuition about the core ideas of machine learning and deep learning.

 NATURAL LANGUAGE PROCESSING